 All parties relevant to internship training - trainers, trainees, and consumers including the general public - are concerned with the quality of psychology internships.
 Any proposed internship has two basic requirements: (1) that it provide quality services to the public, and (2) that it provide quality training to its interns.
-Embedded in these requirements are assumptions that all services and training are ethical, that training experiences lead trainees toward completion of their doctoral degree requirements and licensure as psychologists, and that internship sites strive to meet the highest professional standards, including American Psychological Association (APA) or Canadian Psychological Association (CPA) accreditation, if possible.
+Embedded in these requirements are assumptions that all services and training are ethical, that training experiences lead trainees toward completion of their doctoral degree requirements and licensure as psychologists, and that internship sites strive to meet the highest professional standards, including American Psychological Association (APA) or Canadian Psychological Association (CPA) accreditation.
+In fact, the APA Council of Representatives voted in July, 2013 to affirm "that health service provider psychologists must be trained in APA/CPA accredited doctoral and APA/CPA accredited internship programs or programs accredited by an accrediting body that is recognized by the U.S. Secretary of Education for the accreditation of professional psychology education and training in preparation for entry to practice.
+APA also affirms that graduation from an APA/CPA accredited doctoral and APA/CPA accredited internship training program, or programs accredited by an accrediting body that is recognized by the U.S. Secretary of Education for the accreditation of professional psychology education and training in preparation for entry to practice, be a prerequisite for licensure in independent practice as health service psychologists.
+Unaccredited programs that train health service psychologists are expected to obtain APA/CPA accreditation in a timely fashion following APA Council of Representatives approval of this policy, no later than five years for doctoral programs and no later than seven years for internship programs."